-The goal of this report is to describe the third release of the SPECIAL platform.
+The goal of this report1 is to describe the fourth and final release of the SPECIAL platform.
 It builds upon the research done in WP2 by providing working implementations of many of the ideas presented in deliverables D2.5 Policy Language V2, D2.7 Transparency Framework V2 and D2.8 Transparency and Compliance Algorithms V2.
 It also offers an update over the previous release by reflecting on: